mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Try stretching the proton response onto the alphas and carbons
 - [ ] Comrie 2015 66 MeV photon response
 - [ ] try weighting the simulated input spectrum to match the iThemba ToF data
-- [ ] Also try 20-30
-- [ ] Use AmBe 4.4 to calibrate
 - [ ] Light transport when you change the point of production
 - [ ] AmBe FoM and Cs L edge resolution
-- [ ] SAIP proceedings: read tanya's paper from cyclotrons conference
-- [ ] Ask Tanya for list of things to send her
-- [ ] Comrie 2015 describes iThemba experimental setup well
-- [ ] Include the peak in unfolded spectra
 - [ ] how da hell are we gonna do dose conversions